nickdesaulniers/nickdesaulniers.github.com/source/_posts/2016-08-13-object-files-and-symbols.markdown

 this series.

-When the linker performs relocation on the object files, combining them into a final executable, it goes though placeholders of addresses and fills them in.
+When the linker performs relocation on the object files, combining them into a final executable, it goes through placeholders of addresses and fills them in.
 We did this manually in our post on
 [JIT compilers](/blog/2015/05/25/interpreter-compiler-jit/).